 We also wanted to note the fact that this facility received a strong grade of A in our long-term care category.
 When facilities receive this type of score in this category it is a good sign for patient care and suggests that the facility is well-staffed with nurses aids.
 One of the criteria we considered after nursing hours is vaccines.
 This facility administered the pneumonia vaccine to 96.23656 percent of its patients.
 Vaccination is a great way to minimize unnecessary hospitalizations for the senior population.
 Lastly, this nursing home was able to limit hospitalizations.
 In fact, it had less than one hospitalization per one thousand long-term resident days, which is a remarkably low figure.

 Does this page answer your questions about Lebanon Valley Home The?

 Short-term Care Quality

-In the final category, this facility also was given an excellent short-term care grade, with a B+.
-This wrapped up a very strong report card.
-In determining our short-term care grades, we size up the nursing home's levels of highly skilled nursing services, which includes registered nurses, physical therapists speech therapists and other highly trained professionals.
-This rating is typically a useful assessment of the facility's rehabilitation.
+Moving on our third area, this facility was awarded a top-shelf short-term care score.
+In fact, we awarded it a grade of A in this category.
+In computing our short-term care grades, we analyze the nursing home's skilled nursing services, such as those performed by registered nurses, occupational therapists, physical therapists and other types of skilled professionals.
+The objective is to create a barometer for sizing up the rehabilitation services of various nursing homes.
 Fortunately, it looks like this facility employs registered nurses.
-Not all facilities employs these types of nurses.
-However, according to the information they provided, they do not appear to employ physical therapists.
-The final measure we considered in this category is the number of patients that who were able to eventually return home from the facility.
-We found that 4.2 percent of this nursing home's residents returned home as opposed to remaining at the nursing home on a permanent basis.
+Not all facilities employs these skilled professionals.
+However, according to the data this nursing home provided, they do not appear to employ physical therapists.
+Finally, we looked at the percentage of residents who were able to return to the community from this facility.
+We found that 0 percent of this nursing home's patients returned home.

 Rating Over Time